Emmi Itäranta: Biography

 The English version of the book, Memory of Water, was published by HarperCollins in 2014 in the United States, United Kingdom and Australia.
 It has been nominated for the 2014 Philip K. Dick Award, as well as the Golden Tentacle Award and the Arthur C. Clarke Award.
 Translation rights of the book have been sold to 21 territories to date, and it has already been published in Arabic, Czech, Danish, Estonian, French, Georgian, German, Hungarian, Italian, Japanese, Latvian, Lithuanian, Norwegian, Portuguese, Spanish and Turkish.
 The Italian version of the book, La Memoria dell'Acqua, was published by Frassinelli and was among the three final nominees for the Premio Salerno Libro d'Europa in 2016.

-Emmi Itäranta's second novel was published in October 2015 in Finnish, as Kudottujen kujien kaupunki.
+Itäranta's second novel was published in October 2015 in Finnish, as Kudottujen kujien kaupunki.
 It too was nominated for the 2016 Tähtivaeltaja Award, and was one of the novels to receive the City of Tampere Literary Award.
 The English language version was published in 2016, under the name The City of Woven Streets in the UK, and as The Weaver in the US and Canada.

+Her third novel The Moonday Letters was published in the US and UK July 2022 by Titan Books.

-Emmi Itäranta lives in Canterbury, United Kingdom.
+Itäranta lives in Canterbury, United Kingdom.